 The JSON Flex Advantage

-ChaosSearch's robust solution for JSON log and event file indexing and querying to drive business analytics
+ChaosSearch's robust solution for JSON data indexing and querying to drive business analytics

 JSON Flex tackles the JSON indexing and searching challenges from two important vectors: